hashicorp/terraform-website/content/source/docs/enterprise/private/automated-recovery.html.md

 - Terraform Enterprise application data: The core product data such as run history, configuration history, state history.
 This data changes frequently.
-- Terraform Enterprise instance configuration data: The data used to configure Private TFE itself such as installation type, database connection settings, hostname.
+- Terraform Enterprise installer data: The data used to configure Private TFE itself such as installation type, database connection settings, hostname.
 This data rarely changes.

-In demo mode, both application data and instance configuration data are stored on the PTFE instance.
-In mounted disk and external servies mode, only instance configuration data is stored on the instance.
+In demo mode, both application data and installer data are stored on the PTFE instance.
+In mounted disk and external servies mode, only installer data is stored on the instance.
 Application data is stored in the mounted disk or in an external Postgres.

 Automated snapshots are more effective when using mounted disk or